lmur98/DIV_FF_CVPR/README.md

 ```
 The las two arguments represent the number of frames to use in the evaluation.
 0 means that we use every frame.
 The results are saved in `results/rel`.
 You can modify in the sh the desired text queries to obtain the relevancy maps.
 By default, the relevancy maps are obtained with the distilled CLIP feature map.

 Add in eval.sh the arg --positive_queries with the quueries you want to render (e.g. --positive_queries "human arms","cooking")

 ## Full scene metrics
 This just evaluates the semantic performance on the test images (a 10% of the total images per scene)
-Running the following command, you can obtain the scene metrics for the dynamic object segmentation or the affordance segmentation.
+Running the following command, you can obtain the scene metrics for the dynamic object segmentation (with CLIP features) or the affordance segmentation (EgoVideo features).
 ```
 sh scripts/eval.sh rel P01_01 rel 'object_segmentation' 0 0
 sh scripts/eval.sh rel P01_01 rel 'action_segmentation' 0 0